KodrAus/ipcheck/README.md

 ## Running

 If you happen to have all of those other languages available on your machine you can `cargo run --manifest-path host/Cargo.toml`.
-Otherwise, there's a `Dockerfile` that you can build and run instead.